tarowatanabe/trance/README.rst

 	  --debug

 Here, We use ``--input`` option to specify training data and use ``--test`` for development data.
-The ``--output`` will output a model with the best evalb score under the development data.
+The ``--output`` will output a model, by default Mode5, with the best evalb score under the development data.
 The parameter estimation is performed by AdaDec with max-violation considering expected mistakes (margin-all=true) with hyperparameters of eta=1e-2, gamma=0.9, epsilon=1, lambda=1e-5.
 The maximum number of iterations is set to 100 with mini-batch size of 4.
 In each iteration, we select the best model with respect to L1 norm (``--mix-select``) and performs averaging for model output (``--averaging``).
 For details, see ...

 You can precompute word embedding by word2vec or rnnlm, then use it as initial parameters for word representation by ``--word-embedding [embedding file]`` option.
 The format is as follows:
 ::
-   word1 param1 param2 ....
+   word1 param1 param2 ... param[embedding size]
-   word2 param1 param2 ...
+   word2 param1 param2 ... param[embedding size]
-   word3 param1 param2 ...
+   word3 param1 param2 ... param[embedding size]